ArmiKorhonen/AutomatedPerformanceMeasurementFramework/README.md

 ## Contents

 - **Code**: Contains the necessary Unity3D scripts for the automated testing framework used in the thesis.
-- **Data**: Includes raw and processed data from the performance tests, along with the Jupyter Notebooks used to analyze the data
+- **NotebooksAndData**: Includes raw and processed data from the performance tests, along with the Jupyter Notebooks used to analyze the data
 - **Thesis**: Provides the original thesis as a PDF file.